-With Pixelmator Pro 1.2 Quicksilver, you can now batch process your images using five powerful actions for the Automator app.
+With Pixelmator Pro, you can batch process your images using seven powerful actions for the Automator app.
 These actions let you easily automate repetitive tasks by creating complex workflows, greatly speeding up editing your images.

 One great use of batch processing is applying the same adjustments to a series of photos.
 Say, if you’ve taken a bunch of photos at the same place, find a great look for one of the photos, and want to give the rest of them the same look.
 Below, we’ll check out how to do this using the new Pixelmator Pro actions for Automator.